Annie's

 hypothermia, wear wool clothing.
 Wool provides better insulation

-than other fabrics do.
-Wear loose garments that do not restrict
+fabrics do.
+Wear loose garments that do not restrict the

 are better than one heavy layer.
 Cover your head, hands, and feet